-When the JVM starts, the shared archive is memory-mapped to allow sharing of readonly JVM metadata for these classes among multiple JVM processes.
-The startup time is reduced thus saving the cost because restoring the shared archive is faster than loading the classes.
+When the JVM starts, the shared archive is memory-mapped to allow sharing of read-only JVM metadata for these classes among multiple JVM processes.
+Because accessing the shared archive is faster than loading the classes, startup time is reduced.

-Class data sharing is supported with the G1, serial, parallel, and parallelOldGC garbage collectors.
-The shared string feature (part of class data sharing) supports only the G1 garbage collector on 64-bit non-Windows platforms.
+Class data sharing is supported with the ZGC, G1, serial, and parallel garbage collectors.
+The shared Java heap object feature (part of class data sharing) supports only the G1 garbage collector on 64-bit non-Windows platforms.